Research Question Refinement Prompts (FINER, PICO, PEO)

 A bad research question wastes months.
-These 15 prompts walk a topic through the standard refinement moves — narrowing, variable mapping, PICO or PEO framing, feasibility checks — until you have a single FINER question you can defend in a meeting.
+These 15 prompts walk a topic through the standard refinement moves used in graduate methods training — narrowing, variable mapping, PICO or PEO framing, feasibility checks — until you have a single FINER question you can defend in a committee meeting.
+Paste them into any frontier chatbot; the model-specific notes below tell you where each step pays off.

 Who this is for

-Honors thesis writers, MPhil and PhD candidates picking a project, capstone students, and clinicians drafting QI projects.
+Honors thesis writers, MPhil and PhD candidates picking a project, capstone students, and clinicians drafting quality-improvement (QI) projects.

 When not to use these prompts

-Skip these when your question is already locked by a grant or supervisor; refining beyond constraints wastes time.
-Skip too if you have not skimmed at least 10 papers on the topic.
+Skip these when your question is already locked by a grant or supervisor — refining beyond your constraints wastes time.
+Skip them too if you have not yet skimmed at least 10 papers on the topic; the model cannot judge novelty against a literature you have not read.

-A refinement prompt should always carry six elements:
+A refinement prompt should carry six elements.
+Drop any one and the output drifts.

 15 copy-ready prompt templates